-Late in 2015 the Rachel Corrie Foundation joined the Middle East Children’s Alliance (MECA) and Madison-Rafah Sister City Project (MRSCP) to launch a pilot program in Rafah for children with learning disabilities.
+Late in 2015, the Rachel Corrie Foundation joined the Middle East Children’s Alliance (MECA) and Madison-Rafah Sister City Project (MRSCP) to launch a pilot program in Rafah for children with learning disabilities.
 The project, requested by the Rafah branch of the Union of Palestinian Women’s Committees (UPWC), filled a void by providing training and psycho-social counseling for economically disadvantaged and learning disabled kids and their families.
-By implementing scientific solutions for children with learning disabilities to develop skills in reading, writing, and mathematics, training families to better support their children, and creating job opportunities for qualified professionals in this field the project addressed educational challenges that are exacerbated by the Israeli siege of Gaza and the limitations created by political divisions.
+By implementing scientific solutions for children with learning disabilities to develop skills in reading, writing, and mathematics, training families to better support their children, and creating job opportunities for qualified professionals in this field, the project addressed educational challenges that are exacerbated by the Israeli siege of Gaza and the limitations created by political divisions.

 After evaluation of this pilot program, the Union of Palestinian Women Committees is ready to implement it permanently and MECA, Madison-Rafah Sister City Project, and the Rachel Corrie Foundation are ready to help.
 After repeated attacks on the Gaza Strip coupled with an ongoing siege, the children of Gaza deserve our support.

-The Samira Project targets 150 economically disadvantaged and learning-disabled children, ages 6 to 12 and their families in Rafah.
+The Samira Project supports 150 economically disadvantaged and learning-disabled children, ages 6 to 12 and their families in Rafah.
 Project activities include developing a teaching curriculum to make learning tasks more achievable, conducting individual as well as group guidance sessions to follow-up and evaluate the psychosocial status of children, and implementing creative activities such as theater, music, art and reading, to enhance the children’s skills and provide them with a space for self-expression.

 The objectives of the Samira Project are: